 - Notes Some have almost 100 legs, but because they are so closely arranged, millipedes tend to move slowly, with their legs pushing in a wave-like pattern.

-There are about 60 species of millipedes in Canada, all of whom live outdoors in dark places with lots of moisture such as piles of leaf litter or rotting logs.
-They also burrow in areas where soil stays moist, like under rocks or piles of mulch.
+Millipedes are ground-dwelling arthropods that live outdoors and thrive in dark habitats with plenty of moisture.
+Known to feed on decaying plant matter, millipedes often reside directly within sources of food, like piles of leaf litter or rotting logs.
+The arthropods also commonly burrow in areas where soil stays moist, like under rocks or piles of mulch.

-Millipedes feed on decomposing organic matter, such as leaf litter and dead wood, although they can also eat the delicate roots of seedlings or ripening fruit lying on the ground.
+Mostly detritivorous, millipedes feed on decomposing organic matter, such as leaf litter and dead wood.
+Millipedes play an important role in the natural cycles by helping to break down plant matter after it has undergone microbial decomposition.
+In the absence of decaying material, millipedes may feed on the delicate roots of seedlings or ripening fruit lying on the ground.

 How worried should I be about millipedes?